6 Disabled Inventors You’ve Never Heard Of

 “Rise Above: How One Man’s Search for Mobility Helped the World Get Moving,” by Ralph Braun

-(Those are affiliate links, on the very off chance somebody ends up buying one.
-However, if you’ve got a local bookstore I prefer you go there.)
+(Those are affiliate links, because why not.
+But as always, if you’ve got a local bookstore I prefer you go there.)

 Are there any amazing disabled inventors I’ve left off this list?
 Please shout at me on social media so I can include them when I do an update!